offendingcommit/valdris/Factions & Organizations/Council of Pathfinders.md

 **The Great Caravan**: Council's mobile headquarters, a massive wagon train that travels a regular circuit visiting all major wanderer communities.
 Includes:
 - Administrative wagons for record keeping and coordination
 - Workshop wagons for equipment maintenance and repair
-- Communication wagons equipped with [[Architect Ruins|Architect]] messaging devices
+- Communication wagons equipped with [Architect](Architect%20Ruins.md) messaging devices
 - Supply wagons carrying trade goods and emergency materials

 **Relay Stations**: Permanent but lightly staffed outposts at critical route junctions, providing: